henning410/VuNAPI/Vulnerabilities.md

 ### Integer Overflow

 In the event that a number is specified for the ID that exceeds the size of an integer, the server will return a 500 status code.

-## `/testStatusCodes`

-We decided to implement this to see if fuzzers would detect status codes that are not specified in the OAS and are other than 500.

-### Misalignment with OAS

-According to the specification, the application should return a 200 or 400 status code when the endpoint `/testStatusCodes` is called.
-However, the application is deliberately programmed to permanently return a 403 status code.

-## `/kill`

-When this endpoint is called, VuNAPI closes.
-We want to check how well fuzzers can deal with the fact that the application is no longer accessible